r1ch/yoto/_feeds/nstaaf.md

 ---
 layout: feed
-title: Friday Night Comedy
+title: No Such Thing as a Fish
-short: fnc
+short: nstaaf
 ---